-ONE Welterweight World Champion Ben Askren has yet to experience heartache in his mixed martial arts career.
+ONE Welterweight World Champion Ben Askren has yet to experience heartache in his professional cage career.

-Askren has looked nearly invincible ever since making his professional mixed martial arts debut in February 2009, but it was a pair of heartbreaks in his first love of wrestling that ultimately led to his enduring triumph in the cage.
+Askren has looked nearly invincible ever since making his professional debut in February 2009, but it was a pair of heartbreaks in his first love of wrestling that ultimately led to his enduring triumph in the cage.

 While attending Arrowhead High School in his native Hartland, Wisconsin, he became a standout wrestler.
 He was a two-time state champion, and earned a full scholarship to the University of Missouri.

 However, during his 2004 and 2005 collegiate wrestling seasons, he experienced his first major setbacks.